NEUBIAS/training-resources/_includes/smart_microscopy_low_zoom_high_zoom/act01_zen_blue_guided.md

 - only acquire a number of tiles that guarantees detecting your desired number of ROIs / phenotypes, not more
 - avoid large stacks

+***Image Analysis***

+For the detection of events or phenotypes, the GA module employs the ZEN-internal Image Analysis Wizard.

+-